qiz-li/lovelace-soft-ui/README.md

                   }
                 type: markdown
               - content: >
+# This is the smaller text beside the first button
+# Change this to what you want it to say
                   # There are  {% if is_state('sensor.lights_on', '0') %}
                   currently no  {% else %}  {{states('sensor.lights_on')}}  {%
                   endif %} lights on